 My senses, my nerves, even my muscles were continually strained to the utmost of attainment.
 If I loitered or paused by the wayside, as it seems natural for me to do, I soon heard the sharp crack of the lash.
 For many years, and I can say it truthfully, I never rested.
 I neither thought nor reflected.
 I had no pleasure, even though I pursued it fiercely during the brief respite of vacations.
 Through many feverish years I did not work: I merely produced.

 The only real thing I did was to hurry as though every moment were my last, as though the world, which now seems so rich in everything, held only one prize which might be seized upon before I arrived.
 Since then I have tried to recall, like one who struggles to restore the visions of a fever, what it was that I ran to attain, or why I should have borne without rebellion such indignities to soul and body.
 That life seems now, of all illusions, the most distant and unreal.
 It is like the unguessed eternity before we are born: not of concern compared with that eternity upon which we are now embarked . . .

 Slow down.
 Read Grayson’s books.
 You can find them for free on Project Gutenberg or buy the complete collection of e-books on Amazon for just $2.99.

 Are you on Facebook?
-Check out my page where I post about my books along with daily articles and inspiration for writers.
+Check out my page where I post daily articles

 *NOTE: Any ads appearing in this post were not put there by me nor do I endorse them.
 WordPress sometimes posts ads in exchange for hosting this free blog.